 How can you and your partner find the ideal partner for your surrogacy experience?
 Read on to learn more about the different types of surrogacies and what you can expect in your search for a surrogate.

-Intended parents can select from two different surrogacy categories: traditional and gestational.
+Intended parents can select from two different types of surrogacy: traditional and gestational.

 Traditional surrogacy means that there is a genetic link between the intended parent and the child.
 For example, if the intended parent is a same-sex couple, the man can provide his sperm to fertilize the surrogate’s egg.
 Couples who partake in a traditional surrogacy experience must seek legal counsel to ensure their rights.